dave-malone/pcfdev-spring-cloud-services/README.md

+# DEPRECATED

+Please use the latest version of PCFDev, which now ships with Spring Cloud Services

 # Spring Cloud Services for PCFDev

 The goal of this project is to allow developers to run Spring Cloud Services on PCFDev.